 How to Make Graham Cracker Toffee Crack

-Next, line the bottom of the pan with graham crackers.
+Next, line the bottom of the pan with a single layer of graham crackers.
 Break them to fit if necessary.
-(I used a whole package/sleeve of graham crackers.)
+(I used a whole package/sleeve of graham crackers.
+If you want this to be extra chocolaty, you can use chocolate graham crackers!)

 Now you’re going to get a medium-sized saucepan and put it on the stove.
 Add 1 cup (2 cubes) salted butter, 1 cup packed light brown or dark brown sugar, and 1 cup of chopped pecans.
 Turn the heat on to medium-high and bring the mixture to a boil, stirring constantly.
-Boil for two minutes.
+Let the mixture boil for two minutes while stirring.

 As the mixture boils, it will become frothy, but will settle down as soon as you remove it from the heat.
 It is imperative that you stir it the entire time it is boiling!
 Also, be sure to set the timer for two minutes and remove the mixture from the stove when the timer goes off.

-Now pour the hot mixture over the top of the graham crackers.
+Now pour the hot sugar mixture over the top of the graham crackers.

 Bake in the 350-degree F. oven for 15 minutes.
 When it comes out of the oven, it will look bubbly, like this: